Cold and flu season always seems to drag on and on, doesn’t it?

 That’s where olive leaf comes into play.
 Yes, olive leaf.
 The leaves from the tree that produce the salty, sour olives we eat on pizza and salads.

 Olive leaf is one of the herbs in the sinus rinse blend that I use in my neti pot.
 Olive leaf contains a chemical called oleuropein that has been shown to kill bacteria and fungi which can really help if you think you’re getting an infection.
-They’re also very astringent so they help to tighten the tissues of the nasal cavities up with helps to decrease inflammation and slow mucous production.
+They’re also very astringent so they help to tighten the tissues of the nasal cavities up which helps to decrease inflammation and slow mucus production.

 SUGGESTED REMEDY: Herbal sinus rinse.